reverocean/super_white/README.md

   export AWS_KEY_ID="AWS Key ID, must be the same as your key pair name"
 ```

+  Copy your Chef user pem file to ~/.chef/[Your Chef user name].pem
+  Copy your Chef organization validator pem file to ~/.chef/[Your Chef organization name]-validator.pem

   Test your connection to Chef server by going to 'chef' folder and using command
 ```
   knife client list